 We found 3 internists who accept Humana Bronze near Pontiac, IL.

-Dr. John Rinker practices general internal medicine.
-He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He graduated from the University of Illinois College of Medicine at Rockford and then he performed his residency at a hospital affiliated with Indiana University.
-Dr. Rinker is affiliated with OSF Saint Francis Medical Center and OSF Medical Group.
+Dr. John Rinker's specialty is general internal medicine.
+He obtained his medical school training at the University of Illinois College of Medicine at Rockford and performed his residency at a hospital affiliated with Indiana University.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Rinker is professionally affiliated with OSF Saint Francis Medical Center and OSF Medical Group.

 Clinical interests: Chronic Obstructive Pulmonary Disease, Diabetes Management, Chronic Heart Failure